mackron/miniaudio/README.md

 - No external dependencies except for the C standard library and backend libraries.
 - Written in C and compilable as C++, enabling miniaudio to work on almost all compilers.
 - Supports all major desktop and mobile platforms, with multiple backends for maximum compatibility.
+- A low level API with direct access to the raw audio data.
+- A high level API with resource management, node graphs and effects, including 3D spatialization.
-- Supports custom backends.
+- Custom backends.
 - Supports playback, capture, full-duplex and loopback (WASAPI only).
 - Device enumeration for connecting to specific devices, not just defaults.
 - Connect to multiple devices at once.
 - Shared and exclusive mode on supported backends.
-- Backend-specific configuration options.
-- Device capability querying.
-- Automatic data conversion between your application and the internal device.
-- Sample format conversion with optional dithering.
-- Channel conversion and channel mapping.
+- Data conversion (sample format, channel conversion and resampling).
-- Resampling with support for multiple algorithms.
-  - Simple linear resampling with anti-aliasing.
-  - Optional Speex resampling (must opt-in).
 - Filters.
-  - Biquad
+  - Biquads
   - Low-pass (first, second and high order)
   - High-pass (first, second and high order)
+  - Band-pass (second and high order)
-  - Second order band-pass
+- Effects.
-  - Second order notch
+  - Delay/Echo
-  - Second order peaking
+  - Spatializer
-  - Second order low shelf
-  - Second order high shelf
+  - Stereo Pan
 - Waveform generation.
   - Sine
   - Square
   - Triangle
   - Sawtooth
-- Noise generation.
+- Noise generation (white, pink, Brownian).
-  - White
-  - Pink
-  - Brownian
 - Decoding
   - WAV
   - FLAC
   - MP3
   - Vorbis via stb_vorbis (not built in - must be included separately).
+  - Custom decoding backends are also supported.
 - Encoding
   - WAV
-- Lock free ring buffer (single producer, single consumer).

 Refer to the [Programming Manual](https://miniaud.io/docs/manual/) for a more complete description of available features in miniaudio.